 How Long Do I Have to File a Construction Accident Claim?

-If you have a personal injury claim for a construction accident in Reading, you have two years from the date of the accident to file a claim against the negligent parties.
+If you have a personal injury claim for a construction accident in Reading, you have two years from the accident date to file a claim against the negligent parties.
 If those injuries resulted in death, you have two years from the death date to file a wrongful death claim.

-Though two years may seem like a lot of time, it goes quickly when you are focusing on physical recovery.
+Though two years may seem like a lot of time, it goes quickly when focusing on physical recovery.
 Munley Law makes it simple for you to file a claim.

 Munley Law will: